etcd-io/etcd/docs/README.md

+**We are moving to https://etcd.netlify.com with help from CNCF.**

 #### etcd Documentation

-This is official etcd documentation.
+This is experimental etcd documentation.

 Please visit https://etcd.readthedocs.io/en/latest for latest builds.